Education

 Consistency and Persistence

-You may not gain much understanding if you leave too much gap while reading: let say you pick your notebook or textbook today and take you more than two days to go back to it.
+You may not gain much understanding if you leave too much gap while reading: let’s say you pick your notebook or textbook today and take you more than two days to go back to it.
 This gap would have affected your retention level.
 It is good to visit your book(s) daily even if it is not more than 1 hour.

 Persistence works when you feel you are not getting much understanding.
-You need to keep exploring the contents of the book until you the full gist of the book.
+You need to keep exploring the contents of the book until you have the full gist of the book.

 Rehearse what you have read

 Learning and memory depend crucially on rehearsal.
-This can mean explaining what you have read to a friend, quizzing yourself on its Contents, speaking what you have read to yourself etc. When you are rehearsing use multiple modes of thinking and action.
+This can mean explaining what you have read to a friend, quizzing yourself on its Contents, speaking what you have read to yourself, etc. When you are rehearsing use multiple modes of thinking and action.
 The modes are reading, writing, speaking, listening, and visualizing.
-Visualizing is like mind mapping: having a mental picture of what you needed to know in a very clear and structured way.
+Visualizing is like mind mapping: having a mental picture of what you need to know in a very clear and structured way.

 Lastly, it is important to focus on the part of high information content because no matter how carefully you read, you won’t remember most of the details anyway.
-What you can do is to remember and record the main points.
+What you can do is remember and record the main points.
 And for you to do excellently well in any exam you must be able to read and understand.

 Bolarinwa Olajire